CLABdv/maze/README.md

 # maze
-create a maze in the linux terminal not yet finished
+Create a maze in the linux terminal using lncurses Also stores the information about the maze in a specified path or by default /tmp/maze